SERVICING TRANSFERS · NOTICES · OVERSIGHT

 Servicing operations leaders

-Check whether notices, policies, templates, handoffs, and retained records can be reconstructed without chasing multiple portals and archives.
+Check whether notices, policies, templates, handoffs, and retained records can be reconstructed without chasing portals and archives.

 Vendor, data, and technology teams